rat10/nng/graphSemantics.md

 - a SPARQL service description can define a semantics for individual named graphs or a default semantics for all named graphs in a dataset
 - a graph naming semantics can be defined for the domain and/or range of properties
 - annotating a statement that refers to a graph can clarify with which semantics the reference is used
-- encoding graph names that follow a certain semantics with a .well-known URI scheme
+- encoding graph names that follow a certain semantics with a .well-known URI scheme.

 As the RDF 1.1 WG hinted at in the above mentioned note, it is possible to describe the semantics employed in the use of named graphs as a default semantics of all named graphs contained in some dataset or on a per case basis, e.g. per individual named graph.
 Our proposal provides such a vocabulary to describe the semantics of named graphs.
 One way these semantics can be described is as being exactly the same as that of nested graphs, aligning the two mechanisms as to make them virtually indistinguishable.

 In that respect this proposal does indeed hope to change the status quo of named graphs in RDF: it claims to prove that a better world, in which RDF 1.1 named graphs have configurable semantics, is not only possible, but even quite practical.
 Standardizing *one* semantics for named graphs might have been an illusionary goal all along, given the many variants of graph semantics in the wild.
-However, standardizing a way to express such semantics is *good enough* in most scenarios.
+However, standardizing a way to express such semantics is most probably *good enough* in any scenarios.

-This proposal also provides ways to disambiguate graph naming semantics per property via the [transclusion mechanism](transclusion.md) and individually per reference via [identification semantics](identification.md).
+The vocabulary defined below allows to specify graph naming semantics via SPARQL service descriptions.
+In addition to that this proposal also provides ways to disambiguate graph naming semantics per property via the [transclusion mechanism](transclusion.md) and individually per reference via [identification semantics](identification.md).